RyanNgCT/notes-quick-setup/README.md

 # notes-quick-setup

-- template designed to streamline creation of obsidian notes folders for notetaking
+Powershell Script designed to streamline and automate creation of obsidian notes folders for notetaking in university.